wp-plugins/lazy-load-for-videos/trunk/readme.txt

 For example, on http://kevinw.de/greenbird/.

 = Which video platforms are supported? =
-Videos from the biggest video platform, Youtube (http://youtube.com) are supported.
-In future versions support for Vimeo (http://vimeo.com) will be added.
+Videos from the biggest video platform, Youtube (http://youtube.com), and Vimeo (http://vimeo.com) are supported.

 = Does the Lazy Load for Videos plugin work when there is more than one video on the same page? = Yes.
-The plugin goes on single posts and pages as well as on archive pages with several posts and videos.
+The plugin works on single posts and pages as well as on archive pages with several posts and videos.

 = Should I use the Lazy Load for Videos plugin? =
-The very short answer: Yes!
+Yes!

 = Why? =
 * If you want to speed your site up, this plugin is for you.
 Especially on sites with many embedded videos this plugin is helpful.
 There are multiple reasons why you should make your site faster, see next question.